A guide to industrial designs

 If the Industrial Design Office sends you a final report maintaining the objections to registration, you may ask the Patent Appeal Board to review the decision.
 The Board will make recommendations to the Commissioner of Patents, who will either reverse the decision or support it in a final refusal.
 If you are still not satisfied, you may appeal the final refusal to the Federal Court of Canada and the Federal Court of Appeal.

 Each industrial design application has to be limited to a single design or to variants (designs that do not differ in a major way from one another).
 You may add variants of the design to your application any time before it is registered.

 More than one design

-An assignment occurs when you sell all or part of your rights to the design to another party.
-This party (or "assignee") assumes your ownership rights to make, import for trade or business, rent or sell, products to which the registered design is applied, and to authorize others to do so as well.
-Money is usually exchanged.
+An assignment happens when you sell all or part of your rights to your industrial design to another individual or organization.
 The assignment must be in writing, but there are no standard forms for this.
-You may wish to ask a lawyer for help when preparing assignment documents.

 Enforcing your rights